 Kittens: Contrary to widespread belief, kittens aren’t born knowing how to use a litter box.
 In the case of orphaned kittens, they may randomly choose a spot for their bathroom needs, and this could be your carpet or clothes.
 To prevent these accidents, you’ll need to place the kitten in a litter box after naps, meals, and play.
 You can further help your kitten by taking her front paws and showing her how to scratch the litter.
 My husband and I had to do this for a feral kitten that we rescued.
 If you show a kitten how to use the litter box a few times, she should catch on.
 Normally, by the time kittens are four-weeks-old, they’ll have been taught what and where the bathroom is by their moms.
 Even so, one of the first things you should do when you bring home a new kitten is to show it where the litter boxes are.

 Strays: The same steps apply to a stray cat, except you might need to start with the material he most likely used outside, such as soil, sand, leaves, or grass.
 Make the switch by slowly changing the amount of old litter to new litter over several weeks.
 A stray cat will have had many sites to choose from; a negative experience could drive him to seek out a more secluded spot that will be less desirable to you such as the back of a closet.
-Make the litter box a desirable place by playing with him before putting down food, and after he’s eaten call him.
-Even if he doesn’t use the litter box, further encourage him by heaping on the praise for hopping into the litter box.
-The more positive his experience with the litter box, the more likelihood he’ll want to use it.
+Help him develop a routine of using the litter box by calling him to it after he’s eaten, played, or napped.
+Praise him for approaching the litter box, then for getting into the litter box.
+The more positive his experience with the litter box, the more likelihood he’ll want to keep using it.

 Occasional Litter Box Users: What about a cat who only sometimes misses the litter box?
 First, never punish her when she’s near the litter box.
 You’ll be teaching her that the litter box is a bad place, and she’ll be more likely to avoid it in the future.
 Second, clean and treat all soiled areas with an odor-neutralizing product.
 Third, if possible, visually change the most often soiled areas by adding a lampstand, an end table, or whatever would be suitable in those locations.
 Finally, if your cat sniffs around a forbidden area, redirect her gently but firmly towards the litter box.